-2019-2020 CDHA Post Doctoral Research Associates Announcement
+Post Doctoral Research Associates

-CDHA Postdoctorial Fellowship Announcement
+CDHA Postdoctoral Fellow Announcement

 The Center for Demography of Health and Aging (CDHA) and the Initiative on Social Genomics at the University of Wisconsin- Madison invites applications for a postdoctoral research associate with research interests in biodemography / social science genetics / social genomics.
-The new postdoc will work in collaboration with Jason Fletcher and several other UW-Madison faculty on research projects that leverage the Wisconsin Longitudinal Study, National Longitudinal Study of Adolescent to Adult Health, Health and Retirement Study, UK Biobank, and others to pursue cutting edge gene-environment interaction analysis on important health and socioeconomic outcomes.
-The start date for the position is September 1, 2019 (earlier start dates are possible.
+The new postdoc will work in collaboration with Jason Fletcher, Lauren Schmitz, Qiongshi Lu, Philipp Koellinger, Sam Trejo, and several other UW-Madison faculty on research projects that leverage the Wisconsin Longitudinal Study, National Longitudinal Study of Adolescent to Adult Health, Health and Retirement Study, UK Biobank, and others to pursue cutting edge gene-environment interaction analysis on important health and socioeconomic outcomes.
+Funding for the position is by the National Institute on Aging and the Office of the Vice Chancellor for Research and Graduate Education at UW.
+The appointment can start as early as September 1, 2020 but later start dates are possible.